 Reebok Legacy Lifter II for Men & Women

 Hit the weightlifting scene with these lifting shoes.
-They have raised hells to ensure that you are stable during lifting.
+They have a raised heel to ensure that you are stable during lifting.
 With a textile upper, you will be able to get a breathable feel.
-Both men and women Reebok Legacy Lifter II come in different color options, including proud pink, black, pure grey, and white.
+For both men and women Reebok Legacy Lifter II comes in different color options, including proud pink, black, pure grey, and white.

 Pros